Setting Up the Modding Kit

 Now press the Integrate button.

-Generating project files
+Generating Visual Studio project files (optional)

-"UE_INSTALL_PATH\Engine\Binaries\DotNET\UnrealBuildTool.exe" -projectfiles -project="PATH_TO_PROJECT\\Astro.uproject" -game -rocket -progress
+"UE_INSTALL_PATH\Engine\Binaries\DotNET\UnrealBuildTool.exe" -projectfiles -project="PATH_TO_PROJECT\Astro.uproject" -game -rocket -progress

 Example:

-"C:\Program Files\Epic Games\UE_4.23\Engine\Binaries\DotNET\UnrealBuildTool.exe" -projectfiles -project="C:\\Users\\username\\Documents\\Astro.uproject" -game -rocket -progress
+"C:\Program Files\Epic Games\UE_4.27\Engine\Binaries\DotNET\UnrealBuildTool.exe" -projectfiles -project="C:\Users\username\Documents\Astro.uproject" -game -rocket -progress

 Developing Mods